soixantecircuits/phantom/README.md

 ### Demeteorization

 1. Install `demeteorizer` by running `$ [sudo] npm i -g demeteorizer`
-2. Run `$ ./earthcontrol.sh` script to demeteorize the instance and install dependencies.
+2. Run `$ ./earthcontrol.sh` script to demeteorize the instance and install dependencies (you should take a look inside before though to understand what it does).

 ## Troubleshouting